jacopofar/phaser-adventure-engine/README.md

 ![example of what can be done, a colorful simple 2D map](screenshot.png)

 The "engine" is written in Typescript and uses Phaser.js 3.
 It can load Tiled maps and supports world files, directly performing chunk load/unload.
-Tiled objects are parsed to produce actors in the game (NPCs, items).
+Tiled objects are parsed to produce actors in the game (NPCs, items), stored in their own JSON.

 Such a game can be completely static, or you can have a backend providing tiles and events on the fly.